The Fast-Track Novel Course

 Welcome

 Take an insider’s look under the bonnet of Pulitzer and Booker Prize-winning novels.
-Meet award-winning and bestselling course creator Louise Dean and start considering yourself as an author—what might be the next best book suited to you and your particular strengths?
+Meet award-winning and bestselling course creator Louise Dean and start taking yourself seriously as an author—what might be the best book for you and your particular strengths?

-Enjoy bonus instructional videos from your course companion, bestselling author Kate Riordan, as she takes the course to write her next novel.
+Enjoy videos, text, and downloads, plus bonus companion videos from your course companion, bestselling author Kate Riordan, as she takes the course to write her next novel.

 The Vital Organs

-Discover ‘The Big Question’ your reader needs answering.
+Discover ‘The Big Question’ that is the main driver of a page-turning read.
 Create a credible setting and establish a sense of place.
-Formulate your theme, consider the narrative perspective, prepare a story structure, and learn from the works of Patrick Rothfuss, Liane Moriarty, Daphne du Maurier, Oyinkan Braithwaite, Meg Rosoff, Mark Haddon and more.
+Formulate your theme, consider the narrative perspective, prepare a story structure, and learn from the works of Patrick Rothfuss, Liane Moriarty, Sally Rooney, Philip Roth, Daphne du Maurier, Oyinkan Braithwaite, Agatha Christie, Mark Haddon, and more.

 The Working Plan